hwong5208/InsightUBC/README.md

 To run or test the system in WebStorm you will need to configure run targets.
 To run the system go to the ```Run->Edit Configurations``` and tap on the ```+``` and then ```Node.js```.
 Point the 'JavaScript file' argument to ```src/App.js```.
 To run the system tests, go to the ```Run->Edit Configurations``` and tap on the ```+``` and then ```Mocha```.
 Point the 'Test Directory' file argument to ```test/```.

+#### "src/rest/public/app" has been excluded (in tsconfig.json) when submitted for automated testing